atlas-php/agent-cli/README.md

 * `args*` – the exact arguments to forward to the Codex CLI.
 * `--interactive` – run Codex directly attached to your terminal (no JSON logging).
 * `--model=` – override the Codex model for the current run.
+* `--instructions=` – prepend additional system instructions ahead of the user task; stored in the JSON log as a `thread.request` event.

 Upon completion the command prints: